Meitei architecture

-Meitei architecture, sometimes also referred to as Manipuri architecture, is the architecture produced by the Meitei speaking people, whose culture flourished in the Kangleipak kingdom and its neighbouring kingdoms from the middle of the fifteenth century BC.
+Meitei architecture, sometimes also referred to as Meetei architecture or Manipuri architecture, is the architecture produced by the Meitei speaking people, whose civilisation flourished in the Kangleipak realm and its neighboring kingdoms for more than the last two millennia.

-The Meitei architecture is best known for its temples (Laishang, Kiyong, Thellon), found scattered in the Kangleipak (present day Manipur).
-Other architectural forms that are still in existence are the grand gates (Hojang), Traditional houses (Yumjao), Public houses (Sanglen), Official buildings (Loishang), etc.
+It is well known for its religious buildings (Laishang, Kiyong, Thellon), found scattered in the Kangleipak (present day Manipur).
+Other architectural forms that are still in existence are the grand gates (Hojang), traditional houses (Yumjao), public houses (Sanglen), official buildings (Loishang), etc.

 Styles

-Meitei-style temples and other buildings are easily distinguished by the Holy Chirong (horns) at the top of the roof.
+Meitei-style temples and other buildings are easily distinguished by the holy Chirong (horns) at the top of the roof.
 Some significant examples include Hiyangthang Lairembi Temple and Sanamahi Kiyong Temple.

 There are also animal figures such as bulls and buffaloes carved on the walls.